Class Teacher: Mr Rosser (Year 2 and 3)

-This term, the children will be exploring the big question: How has electricity improved our lives?
+This term, the children will be exploring the big question: How do cities grow?
 To help us investigate this, we will work through a series of mini-enquiries:

 English